-EDTVD EDTV Sequence Detected, Address 0x90 [2]
+EDTVD EDTV Sequence Detected, Address 0x90[2]

-Logic 1 for this bit indicates that the data in the EDTV1, 2, 3 registers is valid.
+A Logic 1 for this bit indicates the data in the EDTV1, 2, 3 registers is valid.

-The EDTVD bit goes high if the rising edge of the start bit is detected within a time window, and if the polarity of the parity bit matches the transmitted data.
+The EDTVD bit goes high if the rising edge of the start bit is detected within a time window and if the polarity of the parity bit matches the data transmitted.

-When EDTVD is 0, no EDTV sequence is detected.
-Confidence in decoded data is low.
+When EDTVD is 0, no EDTV sequence is detected and confidence in the decoded data is low.

-When EDTVD is 1, an EDTV sequence is detected.
-Confidence in decoded data is high.
+When EDTVD is 1, an EDTV sequence is detected and confidence in the decoded data is high.

-CGMSD CGMS-A Sequence Detected, Address 0x90 [3]
+CGMSD CGMS-A Sequence Detected, Address 0x90[3]